 United States: Set-off rights are governed by a patchwork of state common law, with most jurisdictions recognizing both legal and equitable set-off.
 In bankruptcy, Section 553 of the Bankruptcy Code preserves a creditor's right to set off mutual pre-petition debts, subject to the automatic stay (which can be lifted for cause).
 The 2005 Bankruptcy Abuse Prevention and Consumer Protection Act strengthened safe harbors for set-off and netting in financial contracts.
 State UCC provisions (particularly Article 9) affect set-off rights against assigned receivables.
 New York and Delaware courts have generally enforced broad contractual set-off provisions, though set-off against disputed amounts may face equitable limitations.

 United Kingdom: English law recognizes legal set-off (mutual debts that are due and liquidated), equitable set-off (closely connected cross-claims, even if unliquidated), and contractual set-off.
 In construction, the Housing Grants, Construction and Regeneration Act 1996 (as amended by the Local Democracy, Economic Development and Construction Act 2009) imposes strict notice requirements for any set-off against construction contract payments.
-In insolvency, mandatory set-off under Rule 14.25 of the Insolvency Rules 2016 requires automatic netting of mutual dealings, and this cannot be contracted out of, it operates by law regardless of the parties' wishes.
+In insolvency, mandatory set-off under Rule 14.25 of the Insolvency Rules 2016 requires automatic netting of mutual dealings, and this cannot be contracted out of; it operates by law regardless of the parties' wishes.

 European Union and Civil Law Jurisdictions: Most civil law systems recognize set-off (compensation in French law, Aufrechnung in German law) as a statutory right that operates by declaration when debts are mutual, due, liquidated, and of the same kind.
 German law (BGB §§ 387-396) allows set-off by unilateral declaration without the counterparty's consent, provided the debt is due and of the same nature.
 French law historically required judicial intervention for equitable set-off, but contractual set-off provisions are enforceable.
 The EU Insolvency Regulation (Recast) generally defers to the law of the Member State where the debtor's proceedings are opened for questions of set-off in insolvency, but Article 9 protects set-off rights permitted under the law applicable to the insolvent debtor's claim.